jsshargel/SEIM-Azure-Sentinel/README.md

 - The first thing we should do is create a resource group.
 I am naming mine "HoneyPotLab."
 - Next, I am going to name the VM "HoneyPot"
 - After that, we need to pick a region.
 I am going to use West US 2.
-- Let's make sure availability options are set to "No infrastructure redundancy required" and security type is set to "Standard."
+- Let's ensure availability options are set to "No infrastructure redundancy required" and security type is set to "Standard."
 - I am going to change the image to Windows 10 Pro.
-- The size we can keep the same, "Standard_D2s_v3 - 2 vcpus, 8GB Memory."
+- We can keep the same size: "Standard_D2s_v3 - 2 vcpus, 8GB Memory."
 - Now we can make a username and password.
 - After that we do not need to change anything else and we can go ahead and move on to the next part of the configuration.
 <img src="https://github.com/user-attachments/assets/33440341-61d8-44fb-afce-3c7b0389e595" alt="Top Image" width="600" style="float: left; margin-right: 10px;">